Is floodwater harmful to your health? This is what health officials say

 - Household, medical, and industrial hazardous waste

-- Coal ash waste that can contain carcinogenic compounds such as arsenic, chromium, and mercury
+- Coal ash waste can contain carcinogenic compounds such as arsenic, chromium, and mercury

 - Other contaminants that can lead to illness